Car prowls, burglaries, shoplifting: See which neighborhoods lead Seattle in property crimes

 Why bother calling the cops?

 Whether crime is up or down, statistics don’t matter much when you become the victim.
 And I’ve certainly heard from readers about this topic, and their frustration with reporting property crimes.
 Many say the wait time is unacceptable, or that they felt that the police wouldn’t do anything about it.
-I asked Green about that.
+I asked Garth Green about that.

 “It’s not that we don’t care — we do.
 We worry about all crimes within the city.
 And I understand people’s frustrations when we can’t get there as quickly as they would like,” he said.
 “We respond to violent crime first … for the safety of citizens.
 [Property crimes] may get pushed down to the bottom, but we’re still working to get out there as quickly as we can.”

-He added that property crimes are particularly frustrating because they so rarely closure.
+He added that property crimes are particularly frustrating because they so rarely have closure.
 There are often no witnesses to the crime, no DNA or other evidence, and so the crime goes unsolved.

-But Green says it’s still important to report property crimes, because the police look for patterns.
+But he says it’s still important to report property crimes, because the police look for patterns.
 That one bit of information from your car prowl might link to 30 or 40 other cases.

-“We need all that information,” Green said.
+“We need all that information,” Garth Green said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.